- CLASS: Aves (Birds)

 Lavender waxbills have a greeting display that entails alternately bowing to each other, regardless of the sex of the birds.

-Waxbills tend to be cold sensitive and do not stay where the temperature dips below 65 degrees Fahrenheit (18 degrees Celsius).
+Waxbills tend to be cold-sensitive and do not stay where the temperature dips below 65 degrees Fahrenheit (18 degrees Celsius).

 AT THE ZOO

-While many waxbill species are listed under “least concern” for conservation efforts, it is still important to protect habitat so the birds have room to flourish.
+While many waxbill species are listed under “least concern” for conservation efforts, it is still important to protect habitats so the birds have room to flourish.
 For instance, the lavender waxbill is a common species of estrildid finch native to Central Africa, but as grasslands are converted to agriculture plots, the birds are forced into less-than-optimal areas.